pelegri/pelegri.github.com/ndk/components.md

 **OpenAL**
 OpenAL (Open Audio Library) is a cross-platform 3D audio API appropriate for use with gaming applications and many other types of audio applications.
 The ported code is available at [github.com/blackberry/OpenAL](http://github.com/blackberry/OpenAL).
-The binary is not in the Tablet OS but is pre-bundled with the NDK.
 Also see the [OpenAL at CreativeLabs](http://connect.creativelabs.com/openal/default.aspx) and [OpenAL Soft](http://kcat.strangesoft.net/openal.html).
+*Note* - the binary is not in the Tablet OS but is pre-bundled with the NDK.

 <a name="ALUT"/>
 **ALUT**